 Under Erb, Coastal's pitching has led the Big South Conference in every major category each of the last two years and ranked among the top 10 in the nation in 2014.
 The Chanticleers finished 2014 with a 1.61 team ERA, ranking as the sixth-lowest in the NCAA.
 Individually, Kiana Quolas ranked eighth nationally with a 1.29 ERA, the fourth-best in school history, and totaled 27 wins, the second-most by a Chant pitcher in a single season.
 Quolas was an NFCA All-Region second team selection and the unanimous Big South Pitcher of the Year in both 2013 and 2014 and, guided by Erb, pitched a no-hitter against North Carolina on March 12, 2014.
 Teammate Ashley Bagwell joined Quolas on the All-Big South first team as a pitcher last season while posting a career-best 2.01 ERA and she finished her Coastal career ranked second in program history with 638 strikeouts.

-Erb joins the Chanticleer staff after spending the 2012 season at James Madison University where she served as the pitching coach and was responsible for all coaching aspects of the pitching staff as well as working with the catchers in the development of game-calling strategies.
+Erb joined the Chanticleer staff after spending the 2012 season at James Madison University where she served as the pitching coach and was responsible for all coaching aspects of the pitching staff as well as working with the catchers in the development of game-calling strategies.
 In 2012, under the direction of Erb, the Dukes pitching staff produced eight shutouts while lowering the team ERA from 3.67 in 2011 to 3.03.
 In addition, the pitching staff lowered opponents' batting average 25 points over the previous year and produced 50 more strikeouts.

-Director of Operations
+Director of Softball Operations

-A native of Spring City, Pa., Forrester's primary responsibilities as director of softball operations include facilitating team and individual workouts, setting up practice and coordinating camps.
-Forrester will also supervise the programs' video services.
+Winans' primary duties include facilitating team and individual workouts, setting up practice and coordinating camps.
+She will also oversee the program's video production.